kpetremann/claw-network/README.md

 ClawNetwork is a tool to simulate a network and evaluate failures impacts on Top of Racks.

 It has been specially crafted for Clos Matrix network.
+For now, cyclic graphs are not supported.
+Only trees are.

 ```
 Important notice: